Torres hits slam, Yankees 3-hit skidding Red Sox 4-2

 Red Sox: RHP Heath Hembree was placed on the 10-day IL with right lateral elbow inflammation.
 Hembree was on the IL from June 14-July 4 with forearm tightness and has struggled with a sluggish fastball and poor location since. … RHP Josh Smith and INF Marco Hernandez were recalled from Triple-A.

-Yankees: OF Brett Gardner was activated from the 10-day IL, utilityman Tyler Wade was sent to Triple-A and LHP Stephen Tarpley was recalled from Triple-A. Gardner was 0 for 3… 1B Luke Voit had a cortisone shot to address a sports hernia that landed him on the injured list Wednesday.
+Yankees: OF Brett Gardner was activated from the 10-day IL, utilityman Tyler Wade was sent to Triple-A and LHP Stephen Tarpley was recalled from Triple-A. Gardner was 0 for 3. … 1B Luke Voit had a cortisone shot to address a sports hernia that landed him on the injured list Wednesday.
 The Yankees expect to know in a week whether Voit will require surgery. … SS Didi Gregorius was held out of the lineup with a strained left hand.
 He rolled over his left wrist fielding a ball Wednesday.
-Boone was hopeful Gregorius would avoid the IL. … OF Giancarlo Stanton (sprained right knee) has not yet resumed baseball activities.
+Boone was hopeful Gregorius would avoid the IL. … Boone hopes RHP Luis Severino (rotator cuff inflammation) will throw his first bullpen off a mound next Friday. … OF Giancarlo Stanton (sprained right knee) has not yet resumed baseball activities.

 UP NEXT